donnemartin/system-design-primer/README.md

   <i><a href=http://www.slideshare.net/jboner/scalability-availability-stability-patterns/>Source: Scalability, availability, stability, patterns</a></i>
 </p>

-##### Disadvantage(s): master-slave replication
+##### Disadvantage(s): leader-follower replication

-* Additional logic is needed to promote a slave to a master.
+* Additional logic is needed to promote a leader to a leader.
-* See [Disadvantage(s): replication](#disadvantages-replication) for points related to **both** master-slave and master-master.
+* See [Disadvantage(s): replication](#disadvantages-replication) for points related to **both** leader-follower and leader-leader.

-#### Master-master replication
+#### Leader-leader replication

-Both masters serve reads and writes and coordinate with each other on writes.
-If either master goes down, the system can continue to operate with both reads and writes.
+Both leaders serve reads and writes and coordinate with each other on writes.
+If either leader goes down, the system can continue to operate with both reads and writes.

 <p align="center">
   <img src="images/krAHLGg.png">